 Contact with pupils should be through the school's authorised mechanisms.
-Staff must not establish or seek to establish social contact (including social media) with children or parents of pupils.
 Personal phone numbers, email addresses or communication via all social media platforms must not be used and staff must not share their home address with pupils.
 If contacted via an inappropriate route staff must inform the Headteacher immediately.
-Staff must ensure they are familiar with and comply with the school's Online Safety and Acceptable Use Policy.